ChainShot/AAVEDaiEscrow/readme.md

 ## Front-End

+To run the front-end application:

+1. Compile the contracts with `npx hardhat compile` (this will make the artifacts accessible to `/app`)
-To run the front-end application move into the `app` folder and run `parcel index.html`.
+2. Move into the `app` folder and run `parcel index.html`.

 You can learn more about Parcel [here](https://parceljs.org/).

 ## Tests

 The tests are setup to point at already deployed AAVE contracts.
 We'll need to fork mainnet to do this in our test blockchain.

 ### Forking Mainnet